-Our quarterly operating results, including our revenue, gross profit, net income, and cash flows, may vary significantly in the future, which could cause our stock price to decline rapidly, may lead analysts to change their long-term models for valuing our common stock, could cause short-term liquidity issues, may impact our ability to retain or attract key personnel or cause other unanticipated issues.
-In addition, our operating results are impacted by the Acquisition of WageWorks.
+Our quarterly operating results, including our revenue, gross profit, net income, and cash flows, and certain non-GAAP measures such as EBITDA and Adjusted EBITDA, may vary significantly in the future, which could cause our stock price to decline rapidly, may lead analysts to change their long-term models for valuing our common stock, could cause short-term liquidity issues, may impact our ability to retain or attract key personnel or cause other unanticipated issues.
 If our quarterly operating results or guidance fall below the expectations of research analysts or investors, the price of our common stock could decline substantially.
 Our quarterly operating expenses and operating results may vary significantly in the future and period-to-period comparisons of our operating results may not be meaningful.
 You should not rely on the results of one quarter as an indication of future performance.